AtSourav/Oxford-IIIT-Pet-Dataset-augmentation-and-classification/README.md

 ### Future directions

-Based on the results obtained as described, it is clear that we need a bigger and better dataset for this problem.
-In addition to this transfer learning is probably the way to go forward.
+There exist better results on this dataset with more complicated models.
+We would like to try out transfer learning on an improved version of this augmented dataset in the future.